mmakhool/portfolio/README.md

 # Projects

+## Request Desk

+Shortly after starting my new role at Publicis Collective, I continued the efforts of building upon an interface that works directly with Jira and will allow users to submit certain tickets or requests applicable to their particular brand without utilizing a full Jira license.
+This product is expected to significantly decrease the total amount spent on licenses.
+I am in the early stages of understanding the existing codebase and stack utilized for this application (Node, RushJS, TypeScript, PSQL, Docker, and more).

 ## CoeClock

-Upon starting with my new company, I searched through our backlog to find a project that would help me understand the various dynamics of the company and provide an impactful solution for our users within my first 6 months.
-I was immediately drawn to the stories in our backlog that were related to our time-clock system.
-The current system was outdated, and no longer being maintained.
 I saw an opportunity to use my past time-clock application knowledge and ownership experience to create a modern and scalable time-clock system housed within a dashboard application to allow for future services to be implemented.
 I started by creating a database schema design based off of the existing Progress OpenEdge tables using Lucidchart and spun up a MongoDB database to house the data.